 Do you work in a matrix environment and use MS Project?
 If so, you will be familiar with this problem.
-Project managers have to request team members for their projects from line managers.
-So far, they were unable to do this with MS Project and had to use other channels.
+As a project manager, requesting resource engagements in MS Project for their projects from line managers used to be impossible.
+They had to use other channels.

 Please note: Are you already familiar with earlier versions of Microsoft Project?
 The new feature Resource Engagements replaces the hitherto existing Resource Plans.

-How Resource Engagements Work in MS Project 2016
+Resource Engagements in MS Project from Version 2016

 Project managers can send line managers resource requests for the desired project team members – irrespective of their prior planning.
 They propose which resources they could use for their projects over what time period.